fnordoglargh/metametalmapper/README.md

 After e.g. crawling a region or a country, you can start analyzing the data.
 Running the program with either of the available switches prints some information on the command line.
 Far more interesting are the exported CSV and GraphML files.
-They are named after their general category followed by a timestamp (depicted by a * in the following sections).
+They are named after their general category followed by a timestamp and the file type (depicted by a * in the following sections).

 * `-y`: Considers the entire database.
 * `-z <countries>`: In this case `<countries>` is a comma separated list of ISO shorts (`N1,N2,N3`).
 Don't use white